 Impact Wrestling was quite explosive Thursday night as upsets were abound, new faces were featured, and plans for future pay-per-views were unfurled, including next month’s TNA Destination X and Fall’s Bound For Glory.

 Thursday marked the start of Mr. Anderson‘s second reign as World Heavyweight champion, and the opening segment featured him coming out to a ring adorned like a high school kegger (more on that theme later).
 He called it his “A$%hole Championship Reception” and no one showed up to celebrate except the uninvited Immortal hitman Gunner.
 Because he helped take out Sting last week on Anderson’s behalf, Gunner wanted return payment of one title shot, which Anderson replied in kind with a pitcher of apparently strychnine and fiber glass laced beer.
-Seriously, it looked like all he did was splash beer in ..click here to read more
+Seriously, it looked like all he ..click here to read more

 Abyss, AJ Styles, Angelina Love, Austin Aries, Bully Ray, Devon, Eric Bischoff, Eric Young, Gunner, hulk hogan, Impact Wrestling, Jeff Jarrett, Jimmy Rave, Ken Anderson, Kid Kash, Kurt Angle, Mickie James, Miss Tessmacher, ODB, Samoa Joe, Sarita, sting, TNA Bound For Glory, TNA Destination X, TNA Impact, TNA Slammiversary, TNA Wrestling, Velvet Sky

 I really thought Slammiversary had the makings of an instant classic, but thanks to continued head-scratchers like having your world title match not be the main event, TNA remains in a post Lockdown mini-slump.
 And to think I missed an NBA Finals clincher because of this nonsense.